- Faculty List

 Introduction

-Courses with the prefix MUS are open to any student of the University.
+Courses with the prefix MUS are open to any student at the University.
 Even students with a strong music background should find them stimulating explorations of the world of music.
-Various large ensembles are also open to students across the University (see MUS120Y1/ MUS220Y1 [audition required] and MUS167Y1/ MUS267Y1 [no audition required]).
+Various large ensembles are also open to students across the University (see MUS120Y1/ MUS220Y1 [audition required] and MUS167H1/ MUS267H1 [no audition required]).
+Students can obtain a Music Minor by taking these courses (see below).

-Students are encouraged to attend events sponsored by the Faculty of Music such as the Thursdays at Noon and Faculty Artists’ Series, opera productions, student recitals, and numerous other concerts.
+Students are encouraged to attend events sponsored by the Faculty of Music such as the Thursdays at Noon Series, opera productions, student recitals, and numerous other concerts.
 All concerts are free upon presentation of a TCard.

 Edward Johnson Building